-- Living with food allergies and celiac is hard and can be isolating.
+Living with food allergies is hard and can be isolating.

-- Living with food allergies and celiac affects more than just the person diagnosed.
+Living with food allergies affects more than just the person diagnosed.
 It affects the whole family, friend groups and schools (aka communities).

-- There is a lot of misinformation about food allergies and celiac which can divide people instead of bringing them together.
+There’s a lot of misinformation about food allergies which can divide people instead of bringing them together.

-- Food allergic and celiac people and their communities need support and education to navigate this life.
+Food allergic people and their communities need support and education to navigate this life.

-- Teaching others and kids about food allergies and celiac (whether they have it or not) can make this world a better place.
+Teaching others and kids about food allergies (whether they have it or not) can make this world a better place.

 I have eleven years personal experience managing several severe food allergies and I'm a certified AllerCoach, but I was once in your situation too.
-I want to share what I've learned through experience and certification to help you successfully navigate the food allergic life.
+I want to share what I've learned through experience and certification to help you decrease stress and overwhelm.